Internships

 Read About Fehintola’s study abroad experience in Ghana.
 Fehintola is a FEA, Boren, and Gilman scholar!

 Are you interested in offering public health internship positions with your organization?
-Contact Melissa Cox (mrose4@umbc.edu) or Katie Birger (katie.birger@umbc.edu) to find out how you can become a preceptor to UMBC public health student interns!
+Contact Melissa Cox (mrose4@umbc.edu) or Katie Birger (katie.birger@umbc.edu) to find out how you can become a preceptor to UMBC Public Health student interns.
+If your proposal contributes to improving the health of a population, is non-clinical in nature, and allows the student to complete and report on a semester-long project then it may meet our criteria!

 Sociology & Anthropology Students